ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

 ## Kubernetes Deployment

 ### Creating the Ballerina Package
-In this sample, we are gonna write a ballerina application that reads a greeting string from a config map and greets the user upon HTTP request.
+In this sample, we are gonna write a Ballerina application that reads a greeting string from a config map and greets the user upon HTTP request.
 We are going to make a Kubernetes deployment that has container resource limits, horizontal pod autoscaling, config maps and liveness, readiness probes with the help of Code to Cloud.

 1. Execute the `bal new hello_k8s` command to create a new package named `hello_k8s` and go into that directory.